 FIRST and foremost – The STD Project wants to hear from you – please comment, and comment as often as you like!!
-(Just make sure to abide by these rules!)
+(Just make sure to abide by the comment policy!)

 All comments must be approved by the admin and/or moderators.
 Remember, this is a safe space for our readers.
 We individually approve all comments to ensure it remains that way.

 You will be held to these policies when commenting whether or not you read them.
 Not abiding by the guidelines can result in suspension or termination of your use, and/or a report to your ISP.
 If you believe another poster isn’t abiding by the rules or is harassing you, please inform us via the contact form right away!

 - Comment Form: The comment form must be filled-in with a proper or legitimate sounding name and URL.
 Comments using keywords, spam, splog-like URLs, or suspicious information will be edited or deleted.